Outdated or Unsupported Browser Detected

 Refunds are not made during the tax collection months of January, April, July and October.

-The form shows your balance at the beginning of the period, tax payments and various amounts credited or debited to your account, voluntary contributions credited, 10% write-offs credited, benefit charges and adjustments debited or credited, and the balance at the end of the period.
+The statement shows your balance at the beginning of the period, tax payments and various amounts credited or debited to your account, voluntary contributions credited, 10% write-offs credited, benefit charges and adjustments debited or credited, and the balance at the end of the period.
 Your account balance as of June 30 (including any tax payments made during July) each year is used to determine your tax rate for the next calendar year.

 Contributions to the UI Reserve Fund are considered a tax and, as such, are not refundable.
 Contributions are split into two categories in accordance with Chapter 108.18.
 They are: